Nox13last/nox13last.github.io/_posts/2025-04-29-Sinus-Ardorum-Spectacular.markdown

 _A gulch of potential._
 ![Image](/CE_12.jpg){: width="600" }
 _From above._
 *Although*, the lowest-most pond on the above photo is actually visible from our present-day map.
-This smudge here, in fact.
+This bean-shaped smudge here, in fact.
 ![Image](/CE_13.jpg)
 _No, it's not a coffee stain._